Frequent Signs Of Diabetes In Toddlers

 What is type 1 diabetes?

-Diabetes can occur when a person’s pancreas does not make enough insulin.
-Insulin helps control the amount of sugar in the blood by allowing glucose to enter the cells.
+Diabetes, also known as diabetes mellitus, can occur when a person’s pancreas does not make enough insulin.
+Insulin helps control the amount of sugar in the blood by allowing glucose to enter the cells, also known as blood glucose levels.
 If you aren't making enough insulin, you'll likely have high blood sugar, and this can cause harm in several ways.
 Type 1 diabetes can happen at any age, but it mostly occurs in children, adolescents, and young adults.
 It’s an organ-specific autoimmune disease created by an autoimmune response against some of the body’s cells – specifically, pancreatic β cells.

 Researchers believe that the cause of type 1 diabetes is an immune reaction that makes a person’s body attack cells that produce insulin in the pancreas.
 Genetics may play a part in developing type 1 diabetes, but inheriting specific genes that can lead to diabetes doesn’t mean that someone will necessarily develop the condition.
 Certain environmental factors, such as a virus, may also trigger type 1 diabetes.
 According to the Centers for Disease Control & Prevention, an unhealthy lifestyle does not cause type 1 diabetes in children or adults.